Lawsuit: Wyoming boss required Scientology for employee

-CASPER, Wyo. — A former employee of a Wyoming occupational therapy office alleges the owner of the business made her take Scientology courses as a condition of her employment.
+CASPER, Wyo. — A former employee of a Wyoming occupational therapy office alleges the owner of the business pressured her to take Scientology courses as a condition of her employment.

 Julie A. Rohrbacher filed suit in federal court Dec.
 17 against Teton Therapy, a group of physical and occupational therapy offices in four Wyoming locations.